The last Killer studio album released in 2023, entitled "HELFIRE”, the 8th in their career, marks the band’s 45th anniversary

 In 2010 original bass player Spooky once again left the band after a short return and was replaced by Ian Anthony.
 Since then Shorty (guitar and vocals), Vanne (drums) and Ian (bass) have continued gigging relentlessly, regularly also playing festivals around Europe.

-In 2015 Killer released their splendid 7th album “Monsters of Rock” The album title says it all, no other explanation necessary.
+In 2015 Killer released their splendid 7th album “Monsters of Rock” The album title says it all, no othe explanation necessary.
 Killer are real monster of rock and of metal.
 The album is very powerful with a lot of variety and a very old school feeling.
+This was the last album released by the famous “Mausoleum records” label.
+In 2015 Mausoleum was finished due to the death of their owner “Alfie Falkenbach

-And now, celebrating 43 years of "We-take-no-prisoners" hard rocking heavy metal, Killer returns with "HELLFIRE".
-Recorded at Vanne’s home studio and Produced by Shorty and Vanne.
+And now, celebrating 46 years of "We-take-no-prisoners" hard rocking heavy metal, Killer returns with "THE GRAND FINALE” Recorded at Vanne’s home studio and Produced by Shorty and Vanne.
 The album packs a powerful wallop, carrying on in the classic tradition of "Ready For Hell", "Wall Of Sound" and "Shock Waves".
-The spirit of 1980 recorded with the technical capabilities of 2023 - Hard rockin’ heavy metal does not get any better!
+The spirit of 1980 recorded with the technical capabilities of 2026 - Hard rockin’ heavy metal does not get any better!